Nickel titanium: Mechanism

 3D view of austenite and martensite structures of the NiTi compound.

-Nitinol's unusual properties are derived from a reversible solid-state phase transformation known as a martensitic transformation, between two different martensite crystal phases, requiring 10000–20000 psi of mechanical stress.
+Nitinol's unusual properties are derived from martensitic transformation, a reversible solid-state phase transformation between two different martensite crystal phases, requiring 10000–20000 psi of mechanical stress.

-At high temperatures, nitinol assumes an interpenetrating simple cubic structure referred to as austenite (also known as the parent phase).
+At high temperatures, nitinol assumes an interpenetrating, cubic structure referred to as austenite (also known as the parent phase).
 At low temperatures, nitinol spontaneously transforms to a more complicated monoclinic crystal structure known as martensite (daughter phase).
-There are four transition temperatures associated to the austenite-to-martensite and martensite-to-austenite transformations.
-Starting from full austenite, martensite begins to form as the alloy is cooled to the so-called martensite start temperature, or M_{s}, and the temperature at which the transformation is complete is called the martensite finish temperature, or M_{f}.
+Four temperatures are associated to the austenite-to-martensite and martensite-to-austenite transformations.
+Starting from full austenite, martensite begins to form as the alloy cools to the martensite start temperature, or M_{s.} The temperature at which the transformation is complete is the martensite finish temperature, or M_{f}.
 When the alloy is fully martensite and is subjected to heating, austenite starts to form at the austenite start temperature, A_{s}, and finishes at the austenite finish temperature, A_{f}.